 SRVSS provides programming that can be delivered to residence halls, student organizations, campus departments and members of the community.
 Each program can be presented at the Williamson House for groups up to 20 attendees or on site for your group.

 Below is a list of the programs available for presentation.
 In addition, programs can be developed to focus on specific issues of interest to your organization or department.
 Please contact the SRVSS at 330-672-8016 if you are interested in scheduling a program.

 So, What's With the Green Dot?

 What's this green dot everyone is talking about?
-Learn about the Green Dot strategy while engaging students, faculty and staff in taking immediate action to being proactive in keeping our community safe.
-The basic elements of this speech are used to introduce groups throughout the university to Green Dot, generate community-wide buy-in, and begin the process of culture change at Kent State.
+Learn about the Green Dot strategy while engaging students in taking immediate action to being proactive in keeping our community safe.
+The basic elements of this workshop are used to introduce groups throughout the university to Green Dot, generate community-wide buy-in, and begin the process of culture change at Kent State.

 Time: 60 minutes

 Through a mix of short videos, activities and a discussion, this workshops explores behaviors in healthy and unhealthy relationships.
 It looks at the pattern of escalation by an abusive partner to manipulate and control the relationship. and how bystanders can intervene early on to prevent harm.

 Building a Safe Community: For the Health of It

 As a community Kent State University is one of the safest campus in the country and looks to its members to "stand up" to keeping it safe.
 Being aware of Kent State policy and dynamics of power-based personal violence and resources for support is the first step in building a safe community.
 This workshop will share valuable information in identifying harmful behavior, where you can go to inform others and get support and finally action you can take to prevent harm from happening.
 Building on the Kent State Stand Up message of a unified community of shared respect and responsibility we will also talk about ways to take action to prevent violence and support those impacted by it.

 In Their Shoes: Walking the path of a survivor